Nishaant215/Water-Jug-Challenge/README.md

 1. Download the ".cpp" file
 2. Click "Compile & Build"
 3. Click "Run"
-4. Enter the corresponding number in the menu to make decision.
+4. Enter the corresponding number in the menu to make selection.
 5. Enjoy

 Open this file with Jgrasp or Visual Studio.